Association to Advance Collegiate Schools of Business

 In addition to the general admission requirements of the VCU Graduate School, applicants to the doctoral program in business must submit an up-to-date resume.

-In addition to the VCU Graduate School graduation requirements, Ph.D. in Business students must complete a minimum of 59 graduate credit hours, including research tools, concentration and elective course work and a minimum of 12 credit hours of dissertation research.
+In addition to the VCU Graduate School graduation requirements, Ph.D. in Business students must complete a minimum of 53 graduate credit hours, including research core, major content core, elective course work and a minimum of 12 credit hours of dissertation research.
 Each student must also take GRAD 602, complete a teaching portfolio and take a written comprehensive examination in the concentration area.

 |GRAD 602||Teaching and Learning in Higher Education||2|